The Mason Jar: Closing

-The Mason Jar closed for business on February 15, 2005, when Mick sold the license to an outside party that no longer operated as The Mason Jar.
-The Mason Jar experienced its busiest year ever in its last year of business (when Mick was owner), boasting over 30 bands per week and dozens of shows on sale at Ticketmaster every month.
+The Mason Jar closed for business on February 15, 2005, when Mick Manfredi sold the license to an outside party which no longer operated as the Mason Jar.
+The Mason Jar experienced its busiest year ever in its last year of business (when Manfredi was the owner), boasting over 30 bands per week and dozens of shows on sale at Ticketmaster every month.
 In 2006 the club closed for remodeling and re-opened as a gay bar.

-On September 20, 2013 the building was used for the Legends Of The Mason Jar - One More Time.
+On September 20, 2013 the building was used for the Legends Of The Mason Jar - One More Time event.

-event.
 Promoted by Glenn De Jongh, the night featured reunions of many past Mason Jar acts from the 1980s and 1990s.
-Acts included The Spiffs/Urge, Raven Payne, Schoolboys Again (with members of Icon, King Kobra and Lizzy Borden), Scratch & Sniff, Egomaniacs, Killer Pussy, Blue Shoes, Box Of Cherries/Einsteins & Scott Rowe.
+Acts included The Spiffs/Urge, Raven Payne, Schoolboys Again (with members of Icon, King Kobra, and Lizzy Borden), Scratch & Sniff, Egomaniacs, Killer Pussy, Blue Shoes, and Box Of Cherries/Einsteins & Scott Rowe.
 Longtime owner Franco Gagliano introduced the bands.

-In 2014 the building was listed for sale and in 2015 became a local musical venue once more when Stephen Chilton of Psyko Steve Presents re-opened it as The Rebel Lounge.
+In 2014 the building was listed for sale and in 2015 it again became a local musical venue when Stephen Chilton of Psyko Steve Presents re-opened it as The Rebel Lounge.
 The first show was The Atlas Moth, Take Over and Destroy, and Gatecreeper.
-Rebel Lounge is a popular venue for emerging musical bands and DJs from all across America.
+Rebel Lounge is a popular venue for emerging musical bands and DJs from all across the U.S.